farrukh-ahm/Borrow-A-Story-Library/README.md

 <br>

 ### Homepage <a name="home"></a>
-The hompage displays the catalogue of all the books at the library, and is paginated to show 9 books per page.
+The homepage displays the catalogue of all the books at the library, and is paginated to show 9 books per page.
 The book information such as the title, author name, published year and the shelf it is kept on are all contained within the cards.
-The book-cards are also customised.
-If the user is logged-out, it'll ask them to log-in to see the detail.
-To a logged-in user, it'll show either of three options: Borrow, Return or Not-Availabe depending on the status of the book.
+The book cards are also customised.
+If the user is logged-out, it'll ask them to log-in to see the detail, where as to a logged-in user, it'll show either of three options: Borrow, Return or Not-Available depending on the status of the book.
 This card also has the bookmark icon, which the user can interact with and bookmark them.
 <br><br>

 Homepage as seen by a logged-out user: